opencor/opencor-user-documentation/src/plugins/organisation/pmrWorkspacesWindow.rst

    :align: center
    :scale: 25%

-Any file already present in the folder will be considered as new.
+Any file already present in the folder will be considered new.
 For example, if you provide a folder containing the `models <https://github.com/opencor/opencor/tree/master/models>`__ shipped with OpenCOR, you will get something like the following upon creation of the workspace:

 .. image:: pics/PMRWorkspacesWindowScreenshot09.png